gremau/gremau.github.io/markdown/index.markdown

 These are works in progress, but I welcome contributions and aim to make them useful to others.

-* [datalog](https://github.com/gremau/datalog): Manage and quality assure data from dataloggers and environmental sensor networks
+* [sawyer](https://github.com/gremau/sawyer): Manage and quality assure data from dataloggers and environmental sensor networks
 * [ecoflux](https://github.com/gremau/ecoflux): Compute and analyze ecosystem mass and energy fluxes and other environmental time series

 ## Call or message me

-- skype: __gregorymaurer__
 - Google: __gregmaurer(at)gmail.com__
 - Use my phone # to contact me on [Signal](https://signal.org)